chazzka/clanekforest/clanek.md

 ## Theory
 Datapoint
-: Datapoint is any observable data.
+: Datapoint is any observable data with $n$ features.

 Outlier
-: Outlier is a datapoint, which is situated on the border.
+: Outlier is a data point that differs significantly from other observations.
+Outlier i

 Novelty
 : Outlier is an out-lying point.